zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/mongodb/content1.md

 ---
 # User change
 title: "Content1"

-weight: 1 # 1 is first, 2 is second, etc.
+weight: 2 # 1 is first, 2 is second, etc.

 # Do not modify these elements
-layout: "content"
+layout: "learningpathall"
 ---

-## Content1
+## This is the first of the contetn titles 1
+paragraph and such....